utelecon/utelecon.github.io/en/utokyo_wifi/index.md

 ### Information Security Education
 {:#jouhou-security}

 The University of Tokyo conducts annual [Information Security Education](https://www.u-tokyo.ac.jp/adm/dics/ja/securityeducationvideo.html) for all UTokyo Account holders.
-The beginning of the course will be notified (May for students, July for faculty and staff), so please be sure to take the course. **Failure to complete the course will result in suspension of your UTokyo WiFi privileges until the end of that academic year, and you will not be able to issue a UTokyo WiFi account for the Autumn Semester.**
+The beginning of the course will be notified (May for students and July for faculty and staff in the case of FY2022), so please be sure to take the course. **Failure to complete the course will result in suspension of your UTokyo WiFi privileges until the end of that academic year, and you will not be able to issue a UTokyo WiFi account for the Autumn Semester.**

 <details>